![]() |

 Phoenix Contact has been involved in 5G technology for several years and is a founding partner, active participant, and board member of the 5G-ACIA (5G Alliance for Connected Industries and Automation).
 In addition, the company developed a first pilot router for private 5G networks back in 2020 and has successfully implemented it in customer projects.

-- Phoenix Contact dialogue days
+- Phoenix Contact acquires iS5 Communications

 - The digital future has begun